 Fascinated by the acceleration of life sciences in the 90s, she set herself a goal to translate great scientific discoveries into life-changing solutions.
-That was why she transitioned from a research lab to investing in revolutionary ideas and innovations for patients, especially those with chronic diseases.
+This is why she decided to invest in innovative ideas and products that could help patients, especially those with chronic conditions.

 The DTx market is getting very competitive.
 The technology can be copied.
-Still, unique data, an exceptional organizational culture, and communities of loyal users are not easily duplicable.
+Still, unique data, an exceptional organizational culture, and communities of loyal users are not easy to duplicate.
 These are the critical foundations for a successful provider of digital solutions.

 The most potent driver of inevitable changes in healthcare is the informed and data-empowered citizen.
 During the COVID-19 pandemic, digitalized healthcare systems are performing much better.
 Just to mention Taiwan, New Zealand, Iceland, and Singapore.

 Digital infrastructure and access to data helped them track infections, react appropriately, coordinate testing, distribute information, monitor patients, and even vaccinate millions of people faster.
-Regina notes that patients are getting frustrated with old-school healthcare systems, and therefore, they won’t accept this inefficiency any longer.
+Patients are getting frustrated with old-school healthcare systems and are no longer willing to accept this level of inefficiency.

 In the view of Regina Hodits, it’s a paradox that for a long time, we were more focused on protecting data – which are already secured far better than paper files – than on protecting the health of patients.
 To the harm of us all, discussions centered around data protection have delayed building digital health infrastructure.

 Luckily, we have reached a point where reforms are unavoidable.
 Decision-makers, doctors, and patients have realized that healthcare systems are malfunctioning.
 The COVID-19 pandemic exposed this painfully.
-Individuals have seen that technology can make life easier, including in healthcare.
+Individuals have seen that technology can make life easier.

 Regina Hodits concludes: “DTx can reach a number of patients we would never be able to reach with physical medical solutions.
 By now, personalized advice and continuous feedback are at your fingertips.
-Every person has the right to get the best diagnosis, the best possible treatment, and the best possible knowledge to support their decisions.
+People have the right to get accurate diagnoses, effective treatments, and reliable information to help them make decisions.